shenwei356/brename/README.md

-  -p, --pattern string            search pattern (regular expression) -q, --quiet                     be quiet, do not show any information and warning -R, --recursive                 rename recursively -r, --replacement string        replacement. capture variables supported.  e.g. $1 represents the
+  -p, --pattern string            search pattern (regular expression) -q, --quiet                     be quiet, do not show any information and warning -R, --recursive                 rename recursively -r, --replacement string        replacement. capture variables supported.  e.g. $1 or ${1} (prefered)
-                                  first submatch.
+                                  represents the first submatch.
 ATTENTION: for *nix OS, use SINGLE quote NOT double quotes or use the \ escape character.
 Ascending integer is also supported by "{nr}" -S, --skip-filters strings      skip file filter(s) (regular expression, NOT wildcard). multiple values supported, e.g., -S "^\." for skipping files starting with a dot, but ATTENTION: each comma in the filter is treated as the